The Bread is Rising Poetry Collective

 Dufflar, Martinez, Gordon, & Troche are also active members of Precious Promise Arts Circle in New Brunswick, NJ (Deborah Chainey, Coordinator).

-Dufflar, Martinez, Gordon, & Johnson-Laird appear in the anthologies Poems on the Road to Peace: A Collective Tribute to Dr. King, Vol. 2 (Yale University Press) and in the 7th, 8th and 9th annual New Brunswick Free Public Library Poetry Anthology
+Dufflar, Martinez & Gordon appear in the anthologies Poems on the Road to Peace: A Collective Tribute to Dr. King, Vol. 2 (Yale University Press) and in the 7th, 8th and 9th annual New Brunswick Free Public Library Poetry Anthology

 They, with Khnuu, are featured in Poems on the Road to Peace, Vol. 3.